 - Why are grids effective for helping site layout?

 - What are the major different types of grids in use today?

 - How could you design your own grid (on paper)?

 - How can you implement your own grid in CSS?

 - Read Fluid Grids from A List Apart.

 - Read through the Responsive Grid with Media Queries Tutorial from TutsPlus.
 You don’t need to actually build it, but feel free to.

-- Glance through The 960 grid system, which is a basic grid system which can be really useful for building layouts.
-They have examples and downloadable templates too so you can print them out and use them for designing your site.
-Just look through the site; we'll be covering the Bootstrap and Foundation grid systems later.
+- Glance through Unsemantic, which is a fluid grid system which can be really useful for building layouts.
+They have demos that you can take a look at.
+Just look through the site; we’ll be covering the Bootstrap and Foundation grid systems later.